RookieCoderrr/Neo-Explorer-Tool/README.md

 How to configure your own chain ?
 Please refer to [Build a private chain](https://docs.neo.org/docs/en-us/develop/network/private-chain/solo.html).

+> **Notes**:
-**Attention**: All of your modification and configurantion should be done in your local host (not in neo-rc2-private container which will cause data confusion)
+>All of your modification and configurantion should be done in your local host (not in neo-rc2-private container which will cause data confusion)

 After your configuration, excute this command to rebuild the project.
 ```